disruptiv3ltd/disruptiv3-frontend/README.md

 ## Customizing

-You can start editing this template by modifying the files in the `/src` folder.
+You can start editing this website by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.

 ## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).
+This site is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).

 ## Learn more